The Australian Open is the youngest of all the Grand Slams, having first started in 1905.

 The tournament holds the record for the highest attendance at a Grand Slam event, where 743,667 people attended during the 2018 edition of the Australian Open.
 It also has the honor of being the first Grand Slam tournament to feature indoor play during wet weather or extreme heat.

 There are three main courts, the Rod Laver Arena, the Melbourne Arena and the Margaret Court Arena.
 Aside from that, they have courts 7 to 15 and even court 19 and 20.
 The tournament first became open to all from 1969 onwards, a year after the remaining 3 did so.

-In the women’s side of the game, Serena Williams is the most successful player with 7 titles to her credit.
-Again, this has been set in the Open era.
+In the women’s side of the game, Serena Williams is the most successful player with seven titles to her credit.
+Again, this was set in the Open era.
 Overall, Williams is still four behind tennis legend Margaret Court.

-With regard to the oldest players, Rosewall bagged this crown as well, aged 37 years and 2 months.
-However, If Roger Federer wins, he could overtake Rosewall.
-In the women’s side of the game, Thelma Long was the oldest winner, at 35 years and 8 months.
+With regard to the oldest players, Rosewall bagged this crown at the aged 37 years and 2 months.
+However, if Roger Federer wins the Australian Open, he could overtake Rosewall.
+In the women’s side of the game, Thelma Long was the oldest winner at 35 years and 8 months.